We have had several clients inquire about the impact on the Retained Earnings Account during the Year End Close process. Here is an explanation.

 In 2016, the beginning balance is $39,354.87, which is made up of BBF entries totaling $ -409,894.35 as a credit and $ +449,249.22 P/L entry as a debit.
 (Click on image to enlarge)

 I hope this helps clarify the impact on the Retained Earnings Account during the Year End Close process and how Microsoft Dynamics GP uses the Posting Type of each account to determine which accounts are Balance Sheet vs. P&L accounts.
-If you have further questions, our team of Dynamics GP experts are here to help.
-Email us at email@example.com.
+If you have questions or need some assistance, visit our support page for more help.